1. Example Gallery¶

 File: examples/astigmatism.py

-This script showcases astigmatism by simulating sagittal and meridional off-axis rays.
-You can control their angle by changing their setting in the “Custom” Tab in the GUI.
-Sagittal (blue) and meridional (red) rays are highlighted in different colors, making their focal positions easier to visualize.
+In this example astigmatism is simulated by raytracing sagittal and meridional off-axis rays on a spherical lens.
+You can control their angle relative to the lens by changing their setting in the “Custom” Tab in the GUI.
+Sagittal (blue) and meridional (red) rays are highlighted in different colors, making their focal positions easier to determine visually.

 Fig. 1.5 On-axis case¶